Almost every Couple I’ve worked with has been to Couples Therapy.

 As part of their therapy, the Couple will have been given Sensate Focus exercises.
 These would either have worked a little bit, or not at all.
 The Couple would have lost heart and discontinued the therapy.
 And then, through the dizzy mystery of the internet, they found me.

 Sensate Focus was created by Masters & Johnson around 60 years ago.
 In essence, it takes heterosexual intercourse as a given and dramatically slows it down.
 Instead of focusing on the goal of intercourse and orgasm, the couple are encouraged to take turns to explore the body of the other in a sensuous way, pleasing to them and, at least intially, avoiding explicitly erotic touch and intercourse.
 The other partner is encouraged to say what they like and don’t like.
 It is specifically intended to reduce performance anxiety and stress around sexual activity, and to encourage better communication.

 To the extent that it works, it’s completely unobjectionable, but often it doesn’t.
 Why?

 We can understand better how it doesn’t work by understanding the ways in which it does.

 It makes sexual intercourse less rushed But what if, for you, sexual intercourse isn’t actually that great?
 Your partner might enjoy it, and want you to enjoy it too, but what if you don’t?
-What if you never, or very rarely orgasm?
+What if you never, or very rarely orgasm in partnered sex?